DVM Program Application

 Applicants should consider participating in extracurricular experiences or other work experience outside of animal and veterinary-related activities in which the applicant is actively involved and plays a role (organizing, volunteering in, etc.), unlike conferences or activities that are simply attended.
 Consider activities or jobs that develop coping, time-management, and stress-management skills, as well as opportunities outside of animal and veterinary experiences for leadership, teamwork, or that build connections and contribute to society and local communities.
 Examples of extracurricular experience could include but are not limited to: volunteering for a non-animal charity, with a local school, or at a long-term care facility; learning a new skill or developing a new hobby; or participation in a team sport

 It is important that each referee has sufficient first-hand knowledge to provide a meaningful reference letter on an applicant’s integrity, reliability, maturity and determination, communication and leadership skills, and ability to work effectively with others, based on observations made during direct supervision.
-Hence, in order to ensure supportive reference letters, it is important to spend time building a professional relationship with both veterinary and non-veterinary referees.
+Hence, in order to ensure supportive reference assessments, it is important to spend time building a professional relationship with both veterinary and non-veterinary referees.
 It is impossible for a referee (veterinarian or non-veterinarian referee) to fill out all aspects of the referee assessment form without having had ample time to get to know the applicant and to be able to speak to the applicant’s characteristics and suitability for the profession based on first-hand knowledge from working with the applicant.

 All referees (veterinarian and non-veterinarian) for all cohort applicants must be qualified to give an unbiased, informed and critical assessment of the applicant and not have a conflict of interest.
-Referees cannot be family members, or long standing friends of the applicant or applicant’s family, or be employed by the applicant or applicant’s family, even if they are veterinarians.
+Referees cannot be family members, or long-standing friends of the applicant or applicant’s family, or be employed by the applicant or applicant’s family, even if they are veterinarians.

 For example: